jhumelsine/jhumelsine.github.io/_posts/2024-04-10-interpreter-design-pattern-implementation.md

 See: [Design blog.](TBD) for how the design was created.

 ## The Complete Implementation
 Here’s the entire implementation up to this point as one file.
 Copy and paste it into a Java environment and execute it.
 If you don’t have Java, try this [Online Java Environment]( https://www.tutorialspoint.com/java/online-java-compiler.php).
+Add more tests.
+Play with the implementation.
+Have some fun with it.

 A few highlights:
 * The classes required about 215 lines of code.